Mooncake-Labs/pg_mooncake/README.md

 Columnstore tables are stored written as Iceberg tables (Parquet Files + Metadata), and can be read by engines like DuckDB, Snowflake, Spark, etc.

-This is powered by [Moonlink](https://github.com/Mooncake-Labs/moonlink/tree/main).
-Moonlink optimizes, manages and compacts Iceberg state for real-time mirroring from Postgres.
+This is powered by [Moonlink](https://github.com/Mooncake-Labs/moonlink/tree/main) optimizes, manages and compacts Iceberg state for real-time mirroring from Postgres.

 ## Roadmap

-- [x] **Real-time consistency with rowstore for small/batch inserts, updates, and deletes**
+- [x] **Efficiently handle point insets/updates/deletes**
-- [x] **Create columnstore table from a rowstore table with keys, indexes, constraints**
+- [x] **Create columnstore table that's sync'd with a rowstore table**
 - [x] **JOINs between columnstore and rowstore tables**
 - [x] **Read from existing Iceberg and Delta Lake tables**
 - [x] **File statistics and predicate pushdown**